 “Your house is typically the biggest expense in your budget,” says Kern.
 “Oftentimes, the best way to considerably decrease your costs is by downsizing or moving to a cheaper place.”

 Smaller towns generally have less-expensive housing than large metropolitan areas.
-For example, in early October, the median home value in Boise, Idaho — a community of about 229,000 residents — was $515,432, according to Zillow.
+For example, the median home value in Boise, Idaho — a community of some 200,000 residents — is around $450,000, according to Zillow.

 3. Your good health may not last